Ben-Brown-Code/Timing-Error-Detector-Simulation/README.md

 This introduces a new term $\delta$ which is some small shift usually around *T<sub>s</sub>*/4 or *T<sub>s</sub>*/8.
 EQ (5) and EQ (6) are equal, and the values being either early or late are with respect to some current value of interest.

 For all the TED, **e**[*n*] is the error value computed which is then used to update the offset in the Phase-Locked Loop (PLL).
-This code provides two options for this update.
+The code provides two options for this update.
 The first is a proportional-only update which just scales the error and sums to the offset.
 This is represented in EQ (7).
 EQ (8) is the second method known as the proportional integral (PI) method which maintains the immediate proportional update of EQ (7) but adds in an accumulated (or integral) error term.

 <div align="center">
   <img src="figures/OffsetEq.png">